 Is it contagious?

 Salmonella can be spread from person to person by the fecal-oral route.

 Salmonella symptoms usually begin about 24 hours after exposure (from 6 to 72 hours).
 Enteric fever can occur up to 60 days after exposure.

 The symptoms usually go away within a week in otherwise healthy children.

 Salmonella may be suspected based on the history and physical exam.
 The diagnosis is usually made with a stool culture or other stool test.
 Other tests, such as blood tests or spinal fluid tests may be performed if there is reason to suspect that Salmonella is there.

 How is salmonella treated?

-Treatment of Salmonella should be managed by a physician.
+Treatment should be managed by a physician.
 Most otherwise healthy children do not benefit from antibiotics used to treat Salmonella when it infects the gastrointestinal system, but for some children and some types of Salmonella infections antibiotics are important.
 Other medicines may also be necessary, depending on the severity and duration of the disease.

 Preventing and treating dehydration is important for all children with Salmonella.

 Salmonella is best prevented by proper food handling and cooking, maintaining sanitary water supplies, and good hand washing.